MasoudBimar/Git-Step-By-Step/lessons/01-fundamentals/README.md

 - If you accidentally staged unwanted changes: `git reset <file>` to unstage.
 - To discard working tree changes: `git restore <file>` or `git checkout -- <file>` (older Git versions).

+## Commiting code best practices

+Below is a compact set of best practices that actually scale—from solo projects to large monorepos.

+### Atomic and purposeful

+One commit should do one logical thing.

+- Good:
+  - “Fix null handling in user resolver”
+  - “Extract auth guard into shared lib”
+- Bad:
+  - “Fix stuff”
+  - “WIP”
+  - “Changes”

+If you need “and”, you probably need another commit

+### Commit what you intend, not what you touched

+### Choosing the right commit type

+Use these consistently:

+- `feat`: new user-visible behavior
+- `fix`: bug fix
+- `refactor`: code change with no behavior change
+- `test`: add or adjust tests
+- `docs`: documentation only
+- `chore`: tooling, configs, dependencies
+- `perf`: performance improvement
+- `ci`: CI/CD changes
+- `build`: build system changes

+Never do these:

+- Committing generated files (unless required)
+- Mixing refactor + behavior change
+- “WIP” on main branches
+- Massive “cleanup” commits with no explanation
+- Fixing formatting and logic in the same commit

+Run this mentally:

+- Does this commit do one thing?
+- Would I revert this commit alone if needed?
+- Does the summary make sense without context?
+- Do tests pass?
+- Would a teammate thank me for this message?